pixeldesu/focus-discord/README.md

 * Typing indicators are removed
 * Unread indicators are removed
 * Unread channels in servers now look no different from read channels
+* Server member list has no displayed groups and everyone is displayed the same
 * Gifting Nitro button in the textarea is removed
 * Nitro link in friends tab is removed
 * Shop link in friends tab is removed